Online Hormone Replacement Therapy (HRT) Treatment

 Potential risks of HRT

 Much of the concern about HRT safety stems from the WHI (Women’s Health Initiative) study.
 This study looked at Premarin (synthetic estrogen) and Provera (a progestin or synthetic progesterone).
-It showed a small increase in the risk of breast cancer, heart disease, stroke and pulmonary embolism (blood clot in lungs).
-The risk of breast cancer in HRT users depends on a number of other factors
+It showed a small increase in the risk of breast cancer, heart disease, stroke and pulmonary embolism (blood clot in the lungs).

 Potential side effects of HRT